shiven0nly/Resources-and-Roadmap/README.md

 ---

-# 🤠 Goals :
+# ✍️ Goals :

 ### [ ] React.js
 ### [ ] Node.js + Express.js
 ### [ ] Next.js
 ### [ ] MongoDB

-**I am thinking to learn C++ and do DSA in it after Full Stack development , its just a plan for now, maybe i will change it in Future**
+**After MERN I am thinking to learn python** *Reasons:*
+- Used In Backend Also
+- Used In APIs
+- Used in Ai
+- Also Helpful in Front-End

+*Its just, i planned for now, maybe it will change in future*

 ---